ianxxiao/reinforcement_learning_project/README.md

 ### What are we building?

-We are developing an AI agent to re-balance bike stocks at shared bike stations using Reinforcement Learning and CitiBike data without human knowledge and explicit programming.
-Reinforcement Learning is the technique behind AlphaGo and self-driving cars.
+We are developing an AI "back-office operator" to balance bikes using Reinforcement Learning and CitiBike data without human knowledge and explicit programming.

+### What is Reinforcement Learning?
+Reinforcement Learning (RL) program is the "brain" in Google's AlphaGo, Telsa's self-driving car, robots made by Boston Dynamics, and some automatic trading algorithms at Hedge Funds.
+It is the technique, and some said it is the true AI, that enables autonomous machines.
+There are various applications beyond the ones we mentioned.
+Large scale operations with complex constraints and changing conditions, such as Smart City operation and multi-channel digital marketing, are the ideal condidates.

-### How is bike re-balancing being done now?
+### How is bike balancing being done now?
 Bikes accumulate or deplete quickly at certain popular locations.
 Companies, such as CitiBike, spend lots of effort and money to manage bike stock at each station to ensure availability to riders throughout the day.
 Re-balancing is currently monitored and orchestrated by human based on conversation with citiBike frontline operators.

-### How do we envision bike balancing to be done?
+### How do we envision bike balancing can be done?
 We aim to develop a computer agent that is able to understand what the bike stock limit is and decide how many bikes to move to where without hard coding any rules.
 The only thing we specify is the reward, which the agent will receive if it manages to keep the number of bikes to be less than 50 at the end of each day (23:00).
 The agent will also receive penalty based on the number of bikes it moves and if the number of bikes exceed 50.

 ### What will be the impact of our work?